Mid-April Trip

 Thank you!
 I have really appreciated all the great advice given here.

-• Palm Mountain Resort is a mid-range resort with a relaxed atmosphere, pools, and a central location.
-It’s generally considered family-friendly and works well for a parent and teen.
+- Palm Mountain Resort is a boutique property with a relaxed atmosphere, a nice pool area, and generally quiet surroundings.
+It’s considered safe and comfortable for a solo parent with a teen.

 3) Hotels with table tennis or pool: